msmbuilder/msmbuilder/doc/cluster.rst

 #.
 How should "structurally similar" be defined?
 What distance metric should be used?
 #.
 Given the distance metric, what algorithm should be used to actually cluster the data.

 On point 1, there is no consensus in the protein MD literature.
-Popular distance metrics include cartesian root-mean squared deviation of atomic positions (RMSD) [#f3]_, distances based on the number of native contacts formed, distances based on the difference in backbone dihedral angles, and probably others.
+Popular distanc metrics include cartesian root-mean squared deviation of atomic positions (RMSD) [#f3]_, distances based on the number of native contacts formed, distances based on the difference in backbone dihedral angles, and probably others.

 On point 2, "Optimal" clustering is NP-hard [#f2]_, so there's usually a tradeoff between clustering quality and computational cost.
-For that reason, Mixtape has a bunch of different clustering algorithms implemented.
+For that reason Mixtape has a bunch of different clustering algorithms implemented.

 API and Implementation Notes
 ----------------------------

 All clustering algorithms in Mixtape follow the following basic API.
 Hyperparameters, including the number of clusters, random seeds, the distance metric (if applicable), etc are passed to the class constructor.
 Then, the heavy-lifting is done by calling ``fit(sequences)``.
-The argument to
-``fit`` should be a **list** of molecular dynamics trajectories or a list of 2D numpy arrays, each of shape ``(length_of_trajecotry, n_features)``.
+The argument to ``fit`` should be a **list** of molecular dynamics trajectories or a list of 2D numpy arrays, each of shape ``(length_of_trajecotry, n_features)``.

 Algorithms
 ----------
 .. autosummary::
     :toctree: generated/